The Dark Angel (1925 film): Plot

 During the First World War, Captain Alan Trent, while on leave in England with his fiancée Kitty Vane, is suddenly recalled to the front before being able to get a marriage license.
 Alan and Kitty spend a night of love at a country inn "without benefit of clergy" and he sets off.

 At the front things go badly for Alan, who is blinded and becomes a Prisoner of War after being captured by the Germans.
 He is reported dead, and his friend, Captain Gerald Shannon, discreetly woos Kitty, seeking to soothe her grief with his gentle love.

 After the war, however, Gerald discovers that Alan is still alive, in a remote corner of England, writing children's stories for a living.
 Loyal to his former comrade in arms, Gerald informs Kitty of Alan's reappearance.
 She goes to him, and Alan conceals his blindness and tells Kitty that he no longer cares for her.
 She sees through his deception, however, and they are reunited.

 Cast

 Reception

 The film has a 100% fresh rating on Rotten Tomatoes, based on 9 positive contemporary reviews.

 Mordaunt Hall's October 12, 1925, review for The New York Times conveys what made this film a compelling success 7 years after the end of the First World War.

 Preservation

-A print of The Dark Angel has been recently located in a film archive, so it is currently not considered a lost film.
+The Library of Congress acquired reel 2 (out of 8) of The Dark Angel in 2015.
+Otherwise, it remains a lost film.